vkdolea/age-system/README.md

 ### v0.2.2 [2021-01-17]
 #### Added
-- Added Speed Modificator.
+- Added Speed Modifier.
-- Added Settings option to include Conditions (actual rolls and characteristics modificators not included).
+- Added Settings option to include Conditions (actual rolls and characteristics modifiers not included).
 - When rolling damage from chat, added options to add Focus, Stunt Die or both to damage.
 #### Fixed
 - Arcana/Power Fatigue rolls were previously based on Power's key Ability, no reverted to Willpower.